Karoo National Park

 Are there places to eat?

-There is a decent restaurant at the main rest camp, a shop for basic necessities, and picnic sites.
+There is a decent restaurant at the main rest camp, a shop for necessities, and picnic sites.
 The main town is not far from the park, where more restaurants and shops are available.

 What is the closest town?